tigellus/Markdown/4. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 - Attainment or progress toward desired outcomes.
 - Modifications to plan of care.

-# Question 1
-What is the blockage of one of the pulmonary arteries in the lungs?

-[WRONG] Deep vein thrombosis
-[RIGHT] Pulmonary embolism
-[WRONG] Hemothorax
-[WRONG] Pneumothorax

-# Question 2
-What is the most usual cause of a pulmonary embolism?

-[RIGHT] Blood clots that travel to the lungs
-[WRONG] Pulmonary hypertension
-[WRONG] Traumatic injuries to the lungs

-# Question 3
-The nurse assesses a patient for a possible pulmonary embolism.
-The nurse looks for the most common sign of:

-[WRONG] Hemoptysis
-[WRONG] Syncope
-[WRONG] Cough
-[RIGHT] Tachypnea

 # Question 4
-The following are nursing interventions to assist in the prevention of pulmonary embolism in a hospitalized patient include all except:
+The following are nursing interventions to assist in the prevention of pulmonary embolism in a hospitalized patient except:

 [WRONG] Manage pain and anxiety
 [WRONG] Titrate oxygen therapy
-[RIGHT] Compete bed rest
+[RIGHT] Complete bed rest
 [WRONG] Monitor thrombolytic therapy

 # Question 5
-The following are nursing interventions to assist in the prevention of pulmonary embolism in a hospitalized patient include all except:
+The following are nursing interventions to assist in the prevention of pulmonary embolism in a hospitalized patient except:

 [WRONG] Assist with active and passive leg exercises.
 [WRONG] Turn and reposition patient frequently and reposition.
 [RIGHT] Monitor effectiveness of thrombolytic therapy through troponin and BNP levels.
 [WRONG] Use elastic stockings and sequential compression devices.

-# Question 6
-Which of the following is a type of embolism?

-[WRONG] Burn emboli.
-[WRONG] Travelling emboli.
-[RIGHT] Fat emboli.
-[WRONG] Diabetic emboli.

-# Question 7
-The following are diagnostic tests for a patient with pulmonary embolism except:

-[WRONG] ABG analysis
-[WRONG] ECG test
-[RIGHT] Pulmonary function tests
-[WRONG] V/Q scan

 # Question 8
-All of the following are the possible complications in a patient with pulmonary embolism except?
+All of the following are the possible complications in a patient with pulmonary embolism except:

 [WRONG] Right ventricular failure
 [WRONG] Atelectasis